hanzians/hanzians/README.md

 💪 Started January 3, 2023 (From my Intro to BIT Program) - Present!

- 👀 My aim is to become a good Software Developer!
+🎯 My aim is to become a good Software Developer!

- 💭 I’m currently learning Python 🐍 as of now...
+📝 I’m currently learning Python 🐍 as of now...
 I know some Java and some C# too 😃

- 💞️ I’m looking to collaborate on ...
-(Not yet, I'm still a newbie)
+🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer!

 📫 Reach out to me via my socials below!

  </div>